rohan-puri/ceph/doc/config.rst

 Hardware Requirements
 --------------------

-•	Large amount of  RAM
+#.
+Large amount of  RAM
-•	Fast CPU
+#.
+Fast CPU
-•	Fast (low latency) network
+#.
+Fast, low latency network
-•	At least two servers for redundancy and load balancing
+#.
+At least two servers for redundancy and load balancing

 .. tips::
 If you have just a few nodes, put cmon, cmds, and cosd on the same node.
 For moderate node configurations, put cmon and cmds together, and cosd on the disk nodes.